-Background to the method
+Background to the Multisensory Space Method

-Sociocultural empowerment promotes social relation
+Sociocultural empowerment promotes social relations

 Multisensory work and multisensory learning

 In the context of social work, multisensory activities are often linked to work with the disabled, which incorporates a lot of teaching, rehabilitation and therapy based on the senses and one’s experiences.
-For example, the Snoezelen method, which was developed in the Netherlands, for work with the developmentally disabled has spread over the decades and is now used worldwide.
+For example, the Snoezelen method, which was developed in the Netherlands for work with the developmentally disabled, has spread over the decades and is now used worldwide.